Nashville, Tennessee: Entertainment and performing arts

-Nashville has a vibrant music and entertainment scene spanning a variety of genres.
-With a long history in the music scene, it is no surprise that city was nicknamed "Music City".
+Nashville has a music and entertainment scene spanning a variety of genres.
+With a long history in the music scene, it is no surprise that the city was nicknamed the "Music City".
 The Tennessee Performing Arts Center is the major performing arts center of the city.
 It is the home of the Nashville Repertory Theatre and the Nashville Ballet.
 In September 2006, the Schermerhorn Symphony Center opened as the home of the Nashville Symphony.

 As the city's name itself is a metonym for the country music industry, many popular attractions involve country music, including the Country Music Hall of Fame and Museum, Belcourt Theatre, and Ryman Auditorium.
 Hence, the city became known as America's "Country Music Capital".
 The Ryman was home to the Grand Ole Opry until 1974 when the show moved to the Grand Ole Opry House, 9 mi east of downtown.
 The Opry plays there several times a week, except for an annual winter run at the Ryman.

 Bill Porter's audio console at RCA Studio B in Nashville.
 Studio B was the birthplace of the Nashville sound.

 Many music clubs and honky-tonk bars are in downtown Nashville, particularly the area encompassing Lower Broadway, Second Avenue, and Printer's Alley, which is often referred to as "the District".

 Each June, the CMA Music Festival (formerly known as Fan Fair) brings thousands of country fans to the city.
 The Tennessee State Fair is also held annually in September.

 Nashville was once home of television shows such as Hee Haw and Pop!
 Goes the Country, as well as The Nashville Network and later, RFD-TV.
 Country Music Television and Great American Country currently operate from Nashville.
 The city was also home to the Opryland USA theme park, which operated from 1972 to 1997 before being closed by its owners (Gaylord Entertainment Company) and soon after demolished to make room for the Opry Mills mega-shopping mall.